forax/pro/README.md

 # pro
 a Java 9 compatible build tool

-> No need to be a maven to configure a build tool
+> No need to be a maven to be able to use a build tool

 # rational